Higher Education Service Institutes

-The Higher Education Services Institutes (Lembaga Layanan Pendidikan Tinggi, LLDIKTI) is a system of institutions formed by the Indonesian government to provide guidance to the universities in its area of responsibility, either the university is private or public university, inside the jurisdiction of Indonesia.
-For the most of its existence, the system was placed under the Ministry of Education and Culture, before transferred to Ministry of Research, Technology, and Higher Education during Joko Widodo's first cabinet.
-It was briefly returned to the Ministry of Education and Culture, before transferred again to the Ministry of Education, Culture, Research and Technology after second reshuffle of his second cabinet.
+The Higher Education Services Institutes (Lembaga Layanan Pendidikan Tinggi, LLDIKTI) is a system of institutions formed by the Indonesian government to provide guidance to both public and private universities inside the jurisdiction of Indonesia.
+For most of its existence, the system was placed under the Ministry of Education and Culture, before being transferred to Ministry of Research, Technology, and Higher Education during Joko Widodo's first cabinet.
+It was briefly returned to the Ministry of Education and Culture, before being transferred again to the Ministry of Education, Culture, Research and Technology after second reshuffle of his second cabinet.